KL-Yang/seagate_central_linux/README.md

 # Seagate_central_linux (Single Disk Version)

-For linux-3.18.y and 4.4.y kernel, use corresponding branch; master is updated to 4.19.y.
+For linux-3.18.y and 4.4.y kernel, use corresponding branch; master is updated to 4.19.y, WIP.

+To compile, copy and overlay the files to linux-4.19.y, then apply the patch accordingly.
+For native compile, use command: $LOADADDR=0x02000000 make uImage.
-The 4.19.y kernel is still WIP.
-Copy the files in files directory overlay to linux-4.19, then apply the patch accordingly.
-Foundamental patches are from OpenWRT of cns3xxx kernel, they are copied and merged for convinence.
+The foundamental patches are from OpenWRT, they are copied and merged here for convinence.
-One of the hacky patch is to fix the ethernet setup problems that specific to Seagate Central. config_seagate_smp is a working example of kernel configuration.
+One of the hacky patch is to fix the ethernet configuration that is specific to Seagate Central. config_seagate_smp is a working example of kernel configuration.

 USB and RTC is not working yet.
 USB is likely due to missing PHY/VBUS configuration.
-SATA, Ethernet and SMP are working fine in my test of compiling the kernel itself on Seagate Central with -j2.
+SATA, Ethernet and SMP are working fine in my test of compiling the kernel itself natively with -j2.

-Kernel can be compiled with command: $LOADADDR=0x02000000 make uImage
+# Performance
+iperf3 120 seconds average sending and receiving are 532 Mbits/sec and 487 Mbits/sec.

 # Prebuild images
 Kernel and Rootfs, TO BE Rebuild based on Debian Buster.
 Older version refer to older branch.